Lumi-supercomputer/lumi-userguide/docs/development/compiling/cce.md

 To ease a debugging process, it's useful to generate an executable containing debugging information.
 For this purpose, you can use the `-g` option.

-Most of the time, the debug information works best at low level of code optimization, so consider using the `-O0` level.
-The `-g` options can be specified on a per-file basis so that only a small part of you application incur the debugging penalty.
+Most of the time, the debug information works best at low levels of code optimization, so consider using the `-O0` level.
+The `-g` options can be specified on a per-file basis so that only a small part of your application incur the debugging penalty.

 ## Compiler feedback

-The compilers can generate loopmarks which indicate the type of optimisation performed.
+The compilers can generate loopmarks which indicate the type of optimization performed.
 This feature is enabled by the `-hlist=m` option for the Fortran compiler, and the `-fsave-loopmark` in the case of the C/C++ compilers.
 For example